Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - See Report Attributes.
      -

+   * - Audiovisual
+     - A form of multimedia, typically describing video content.

+       A COUNTER Data_Type.
+     -

    * - Author(s)
      - The person/people who wrote/created the items whose usage is being reported.
      -